E-VANCE/trellis-matomo/README.md

 ## Setup & Connection

-Follow the installation instructions that are being output via **trellis-matomo : Explain next steps**.
+Follow the installation instructions that are being output via **trellis-matomo: Explain next steps**.

 In order to hook up the newly created Matomo-instance to your WordPress (multi-)site, make sure to install the [Connect Matomo](https://wordpress.org/plugins/wp-piwik/)-plugin: